 So, while it may seem pointless at a technical level, (somewhat) advanced chatbot UI design and extras like animation gains significant points in the user query process.
 What might have once seemed tedious now doesn’t feel as much, and what was once dull or boring could even become entertaining.

 Again, we provide the same example from the Interactive Labs team.
-Take a look at the chatbot UI design with menus and notifications sliding inwards and outwards seamlessly when input is made, done without confusing the user about what to do next.
+Take a look at the chatbot UI design of the Twitch chatbot with menus and notifications sliding inwards and outwards seamlessly when input is made, done without confusing the user about what to do next.
 By all accounts, such a feature might be automatically implemented depending on the provider that you choose.
 But it helps to take note!

 4. (Simplified) Visual Information “Overload“